nijkah/nijkah/README.md

-Hakjin Lee
-MLOps Engineer / Computer Vision Reseach Engineer
+Hakjin Lee, MLOps Engineer / Computer Vision Reseach Engineer

 thinking about
 * what learning is and how learning works